matyasbohacek/spoter/README.md

 pip install -r requirements.txt
 ```

-To train the model, simply run the following:
+To train the model, simply specify the hyperparameters and run the following:

 ```
-python -m [...]
+python -m train
+  --experiment_name [str; name of the experiment to name the output logs and plots]

+  --epochs [int; number of epochs]
+  --lr [float; learning rate]

+  --training_set_path [str; path to the csv file with training set's skeletal data] --validation_set_path [str; path to the csv file with validation set's skeletal data] --testing_set_path [str; path to the csv file with testing set's skeletal data]
 ```

+Other specific hyperparameters with their descriptions can be found in the [train.py]() file.
+All of them are provided a default value we found to be working well in our experiments.

 ## Data